marmakoide/arduino/README.md

 ## Information sources

-I gathered information there
+I gathered the information I needed to realize the projects from those sources

 * [Atmel ATmega328P Reference Manual](https://github.com/eerimoq/hardware-reference/blob/master/Atmel/atmega328p%20reference%20manual.pdf)
 * [Arduino in C](https://balau82.wordpress.com/arduino-in-c) A small series of tutorials on using plain C and AVR utilities
 * [Easy UART on with avrlib](https://appelsiini.net/2011/simple-usart-with-avr-libc/) Synchronous UART handling libavr's stdio implementation
 * [Bare Metal Micro](https://baremetalmicro.com/) Nicely explained examples on the fundamentals ie. ports, interrupts

-## Projects

-* [led-blinker](projects/led-blinker) : blinks the Arduino UNO on-board led
-* [serial-sync-echo](projects/serial-sync-echo) : echo on the serial output what is given in the serial input, synchronous style
-* [clock](projects/clock) : setup a timer to send a message on the serial output every second.
+I am very thankful to all those people who took the time and the effort to write those tutorials and manuals.

 ## Authors